There’s now a free font based on Climate Strike hero Greta Thunberg’s handwriting

 Move over, Helvetica; enter: Greta Grotesk.

 This font, based on the 16-year-old’s bold lettering—which became iconic through a sign she brought to the solo climate strike she initiated in 2018—is an all-caps typeface with a limited set of numerals and special characters.
-It was designed by former creative director and SVA instructor Tal Shub, who was inspired by Greta’s activism and simply wanted to celebrate it in the form of a typeface.
+It was designed by former creative director and SVA instructor Tal Shub, along with a team of collaborators from his climate-focused design company Uno.
+The group was inspired by Greta’s activism and wanted to celebrate it in the form of a typeface.

 “From the very first moment of seeing her sign, I was really impressed by the bold design and clarity of the message,” says Shub.
 “It seemed only right to make the letters from the powerful words that initiated this movement to be available to everyone.”